Vladimir Chelomey: Anti-ship missiles

 He is reported to have led the construction of the P-80 Zubr anti-ship missile, and it may be presumed that he was involved in the related P-100 Oniks missile.

 Death

-Chelomey died in Moscow on 12 August, 1984 at the age of 70, and was buried at Novodevichy Cemetery.
+Chelomey died in Moscow on 8 December 1984 at the age of 70, suffering a fatal stroke while on the phone with his wife.
+He had been admitted to the hospital three days prior after breaking his leg in his dacha.
+He was buried at Novodevichy Cemetery.